huanyd1/huanyd1/README.md

 Hi, i'm Huân, a passionate self-taught C# developer and a freelance software engineer from VietNam. my passion for software lies with dreaming up ideas and making them come true .
 I take great care in the experience, architecture, and code quality of the things I build.

 - 💬 Ask me about anything, I am happy to help;
+- 💬 Most of project i will get it private;

 **Languages and tools:**